Are Ensembles Getting Better all the Time?: Ensembles get better for convex losses

 This directly follows from the identity

 combined with the Jensen's inequality and the fact that

 where $=_d$ denotes equality in distribution.

 This simple counter-example motivates the use of a stronger assumption than identically distributed.
 A natural choice would be to assume that the elements of the ensembles are i.i.d., which is often the case in practice (for instance in random forests or deep ensembles).
 We will rely on an assumption that is actually weaker than i.i.d. but stronger than i.d.: \emph{exchangeability}.
-We remind that a sequence of random variables $\hat{y}_1,\ldots,\hat{y}_K$ is exchangeable when, for any permutation $\sigma \in \mathfrak{S}_K$ of the indices,
+We remind that a sequence of random variables $\hat{y}_1,\ldots,\hat{y}_K$ is exchangeable when, for any permutation $\sigma \in {S}_K$ of the indices,

-For more details on exchangeability, we refer to \citet{diaconis1988recent}.
+For more insights on exchangeability, we recommend \citet{diaconis1988recent}.
 Intuitively, an ensemble is exchangeable when the ordering of its members is not important.

 Many popular ensembles are exchangeable.
-This is of course the case of all i.i.d. ensembles (including bagging, random forests, deep ensembles), but there also exists non-i.i.d. exchangeable ensembles.
+This is of course the case of all i.i.d. ensembles (including bagging, random forests, random projections, deep ensembles), but there also exists non-i.i.d. exchangeable ensembles.
 One example that was sketched at the end of Section~\ref{sec:where_do_they_come_from} is the one of a randomly reordered ensemble.
-Another general example is the one of cross-validated committees (see \citealp{rokach2010ensemble}, Section~2.2.4) that train different models on different exchangeables subsets of the training data.
-Political scientists have also argued that exchangeability is a more sensible assumption than i.i.d. for jury theorems à la Condorcet \citep{ladha1993condorcet}.
+Another general example is the one of cross-validated committees (\citealp{rokach2010ensemble}, Section~2.2.4) that train different models on different exchangeables subsets of the training data.
+Political scientists have also argued that exchangeability is a more sensible assumption than i.i.d. for jury theorems \emph{à la} Condorcet \citep{ladha1993condorcet,peleg2012extending}.

-However, there are also ensembles for which the exchangeability assumption is inherently not satisfied.
+However, there are also ensembles for which the exchangeability assumption is inherently wrong.
 This is notably the case of boosting, or any similar technique that trains models iteratively, making the construction of the $k$th base model dependent on the $k-1$ previous models, and hereby making their ordering essential.
 This is also the case when we have prior knowledge that some models are much better than others.
 In these two cases, using a weighted average instead of just the usual mean $\ybar_K$ is more advisable.

 Under this assumption of exchangeability, we can show the following result, that has a simple interpretation: \emph{when the loss is convex and the ordering does not matter, ensembles monotonically get better, on average}.